durhambn/CSCI_220_Computer_Programming/README.md

 # CSCI_220_Computer_Programming
-This repository holds all of my homework assignments.
-This is an introductory course teaching Python.
+CSCI 220 is an introduction to Python programming course.
+This repo holds all of my homework assignments for the course.